 One of the very first things I share with my clients is this: you don’t have to figure out what you want to do with the entire rest of your life!

-My advice?
-Focus on identifying what’s next.
-At this age, in this stage, facing your current circumstances.
+Instead, focus on identifying what’s next.
+At this age, in this stage, facing your current circumstances and ideas of personal development.
 I’m not saying this won’t be attached to a bigger vision, but that doesn’t mean you have to have the whole plan right now.
-I love MLK’s quote,
+I love MLK’s quote:

 “You don’t have to see the whole staircase, you just have to take the first step.”